 Which lead to A LOT of research and testing all kinds of pain relief methods.
 I was injecting platelets, trying energy medicine and giving my knee pep talks daily.

-Eventually that research lead me right back to what those ultrarunners were sort of tapping in to…CBD, the won’t get you high, but gives you the benefits portion of marijuana.
-Hey, if you already know you want to try it, jump to the end to find out what product I’m loving.
+Eventually that research lead me right back to what those ultrarunners were sort of tapping in to…CBD, it won’t get you high, but gives you the benefits portion of marijuana.

 What is CBD oil?